Rack of lamb and spring salad

 There are few more traditional meals than a rack of lamb at Easter.

 It’s one that has been around since the 7th century – in days gone people believed the only form the devil couldn’t take was the lamb because of its religious symbolism – for this reason became the meal of choice for the Pope at Easter, in turn gaining momentum as the meal of choice for the general public as well.

-Here in the UK Easter is perfectly aligned with the beginning of Spring, and religious or not, fresh lamb is still the meal of choice with many families over the course of the long weekend.
+Here in the UK Easter is perfectly aligned with the beginning of Spring, and religious or not, fresh lamb is still the meal of choice with many families sitting down to enjoy a Sunday roast together during spring.

-If you’re planning to serve lamb next weekend, mix up this time-honoured tradition with a new recipe blending a succulent leg of lamb with the perfect fresh, spring accompaniment.
+If you’re planning to serve lamb to family and friends, mix up this time-honoured tradition with a new recipe blending a succulent leg of lamb with the perfect fresh, spring accompaniment.